-The concept of allocating a specific location for your dog to retreat to at certain occasions is basically to replicate the environment of a den, that is a small, safe place that wild animals create for themselves.
+The concept of allocating a specific location for your dog to retreat to at certain occasions is basically to replicate the environment of a den, which is a small, safe place that wild animals create for themselves.

 Individuals frequently design their dog’s crate with some fluffy bedding, a favourite toy and adequate food and water.
 This is important when you’re going to leave your dog in a crate while you are away.

 People are likely to cover the crate entirely in the hope of making it even more of a den-like environment.

 This helps not exposing the dog to stimuli that could excite them, like an animal roaming about, playing, or perhaps even several people talking in the same place.

 Realizing that exciting activities are occurring in the area but not being able to participate can be quite stressful for some dogs and can trigger them to bark.

 Being physically restricted to the crate when people or other pets are in the environment may contribute to fear-based stress, which could ultimately lead them to avoid returning to the crate later date.